-Step 3: Each child must put ton end of the lace licorice in their mouth and put their hands behind their backs.
+Step 3: Each child must put the end of the lace licorice in their mouth and their hands behind their backs.
 No hands allowed.

-Materials: 1 cupcake per child, paper, scissors, tape, makers, bag, music
+Materials: One cupcake per child, paper, scissors, tape, makers, bag, music

-Set up: Cut out large hearts out of the paper 1 heart per child.
+Set up: Cut large hearts out of the paper, one heart per child.
 Write a number on each heart and tape them to the floor 2 feet apart in a circle.
 Write each number again on small pieces of paper and put them in the bag.
-Now your ready to play.
+Now you’re ready to play.

 Step 1: Have each child stand on a paper heart on the floor.

-Step 2: Play the music and have child step from one heart to the next.
+Step 2: Play the music and have the child step from one heart to the next.

-Step 3: When the music stops pick a number out of the bag.
+Step 3: Pick a number out of the bag when the music stops.

-Step 4: The child who is standing on the number called gets a cupcake.
+Step 4: The child standing on the number called gets a cupcake.
 Keep playing until all the children receive a cupcake.

-Materials: Chairs (1 less than the amount of kids)
+Materials: Chairs (1 less than the number of kids)

 Set up: Place all the chairs in a circle with the seat facing inward.

-Step 1: Chose 1 child to be it.
+Step 1: Choose one child to be it.
 The child it stands in the center of the circle.

 Step 2: Have all the other children sit in the chairs (no chairs should be empty)